dev117uday/learning-databases/mongodb/mongo-administration.md

 * Next primary node will be elected keeping the following things in mind :
   * Which ever node has the latest copy of data, it will run for election and automatically vote for itself
   * If two node ( in a cluster of 3) has same recent data, the third node will cast a vote for any one of them to become primary.
 This becomes a problem in even node replica set
-* priority : likelihood that a node will become primary in case of election
+* Priority : likelihood that a node will become primary in case of election
   * default priority is 1
   * priority 1 or higher will give the node a higher chance of winning the election
   * set priority of node to 0 if we dont want node to become primary